dcangulo/davidangulo.xyz/_posts/2022-12-29-dry-by-reading-ruby-version-in-your-gemfile.md

 ```text
 3.2.0
 ```
+{: file='.ruby-version' }

 Your `Gemfile`
 ```ruby
 ruby "3.2.0"
 ```
+{: file='Gemfile' }

-Both are the same values but on a different files, if you need to update your Ruby version, you would need to update both which is a bit tedious and prone to forgetting.
+Both are the same values but on a different file, if you need to update your Ruby version, you would need to update both which is a bit tedious and prone to forgetting.

 When you somehow got a mismatched version on those files you might get the following error:
 ```text